icon

 to knowledge

-Why No One Reads Training PDFs
+Why Nobody Reads Training PDFs

 A training PDF is a passive format designed for print that competes at a disadvantage in fragmented digital environments.
+The brain discards it before reading the first sentence, because it perceives the effort as high and the reward as uncertain.

-Cognitive psychology calls this “perceived effort.”
-Kirk-Johnson et al., in a study published in Cognition, demonstrated that people avoid materials they perceive as effortful, even when they know those materials are more effective for learning.¹ In other words, we don’t choose what benefits us; we choose what feels easier.
+Cognitive psychology calls this "perceived effort."
+Kirk-Johnson, Galla, and Fraundorf published a study in Cognitive Psychology demonstrating that people avoid materials they perceive as effortful, even when they know those materials are more effective for learning.¹ They called it the "misinterpreted effort hypothesis": we don't choose what's best for us; we choose what seems easiest.

-Reading on Screen Is Not the Same as Reading on Paper
+Reading on Screen Is Not Reading

 Training Competes Against Everything Else on the Screen